Abhilashkumarsingh/supertest_api_javascript/README.md

 Fetching auth token from github secrets, if we are setting pipeline in github In local fetching token value from envSec [Completed]

-There is no request body, other we would have used requestBuilder for data serialisation
+There is no request body, otherwise we would have used requestBuilder for data serialisation